AcrossTheCloud/movesense-raspi-python3/README.md

 ## Configuration

-Movesense-raspi-gateway's configuration file will be write by install.sh to /etc/blegateway.cnf Define configuration with your favorit editor.
+Movesense-raspi-python3's configuration file will be written by install.sh to /etc/blegateway.cnf Define configuration with your favorit editor.